A Lesson to Learn: Palantir Technologies Inc. (PLTR)

 Analysts’ Opinion of PLTR

-Many brokerage firms have already submitted their reports for PLTR stocks, with Morgan Stanley repeating the rating for PLTR by listing it as a “Equal-Weight.”
-The predicted price for PLTR in the upcoming period, according to Morgan Stanley is $15 based on the research report published on November 13th of the current year 2020.
+Many brokerage firms have already submitted their reports for PLTR stocks, with Morgan Stanley repeating the rating for PLTR by listing it as a “Underweight.”
+The predicted price for PLTR in the upcoming period, according to Morgan Stanley is $17 based on the research report published on December 02nd of the current year 2020.

-RBC Capital Mkts, on the other hand, stated in their research note that they expect to see PLTR reach a price target of $11.
-The rating they have provided for PLTR stocks is “Sector Perform” according to the report published on October 26th, 2020.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see PLTR reach a price target of $15.
+The rating they have provided for PLTR stocks is “Equal-Weight” according to the report published on November 13th, 2020.

-Morgan Stanley gave a rating of “Overweight” to PLTR, setting the target price at $13 in the report published on October 26th of the current year.
+RBC Capital Mkts gave a rating of “Sector Perform” to PLTR, setting the target price at $11 in the report published on October 26th of the current year.

-After a stumble in the market that brought PLTR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 19.70% of gains for the given period.
+After a stumble in the market that brought PLTR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -32.81% of loss for the given period.

-During the last 5 trading sessions, PLTR rose by +62.29%, in comparison to the 20-day moving average, which settled at $15.80.
-In addition, Palantir Technologies Inc. saw 205.79% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PLTR fell by -5.50%, in comparison to the 20-day moving average, which settled at $18.86.
+In addition, Palantir Technologies Inc. saw 136.95% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading